 Ease of Installation

 Vinyl also resists rust and corrosion, but it features lower durability.
-Repeated exposure to heat and cold causes vinyl to become brittle and crack, and ice and snow can bend the material in the winter, decreasing performance and sometimes creating damage that is beyond repair.
+Repeated exposure to heat and cold causes vinyl to become brittle and crack, and ice and snow can bend the material in the winter, decreasing performance and sometimes creating damage beyond repair.
 Although vinyl gutters may last up to 20 years in dry, mild climates, vinyl gutter systems in Pennsylvania may need replacement in just 10 years.

 Other Reasons to Choose Aluminum Gutters Over Vinyl